Family Support Services (FSS)

 FSS provides wavier contracts services through the Office of Mental Health providing skill-building and respite services.

-POUCH is a parent–driven support group consisting of parents/guardians and a FSS peer advocate who share similar experiences.
-POUCH provides a forum where parents can exchange information, share past experiences and create positive techniques and skills to enhance their family unity.
+Parent–driven support groups include parents/guardians and a FSS peer advocate who share similar experiences.
+The Group provides a forum where parents can exchange information, share past experiences and create positive techniques and skills to enhance their family unity.
 FSS schedules a variety of educational workshops which have included such topics as: Mental health assessments, transition services, special education laws, nutrition and a medication presentation by an area pharmacist.

 Parent Empowerment Training (PEP)